hueseyincelik/pohls-wheel/README.md

 ![GUI](/docs/screenshot-gui.png)

 This is a reimplementation of the proprietary [LabVIEW front-end](/docs/labview-gui.png), the source code of which has been lost.
+Instructions for carrying out the experiment are provided in the corresponding german [manual](/docs/tk7-skript-wise22-23.pdf).

 ## Installation
 Install all required packages with pip using: